 Although Carvoeiro beach gets very busy in summer, there are plenty of boat trips available to some of the less accessible beaches that surround the town.

 Although Faro is not renowned as a beach resort (the city centre of Faro has no beach), Faro beach located around 3km from Faro Airport is particularly popular with Portuguese visitors.
 Parking can be tricky if you arrive late in the peak summer season (mid July-late August).
 The sea gets deep very quickly at Faro, so it is not ideal for small children or non-swimmers.

 Faro city is not renowned as a tourist resort, but is well worth a visit.
 Faro offers an attractive marina surrounded by restaurants, plenty of shops and a historic old town with narrow streets which offer welcome shade during the hot summer months.

-One of the most picturesque resorts in the Algarve, Lagos is known for its spectacular rock formations and sea caves which characterise the area of coastline around the resort.
+One of the most picturesque resorts in the Algarve, Lagos is probably best known for its spectacular rock formations and sea caves which characterise the area of coastline around the resort.
 In fact Lagos offers some of the most beautiful coastline in all of the Algarve.

 At Lagos Marina there are many types of boat trips available including dolphin watching and a glass bottom boat.
 Lagos is also one of the best resorts in the Algarve for divers, with diving schools catering for all levels of experience.